Texas Child Health Access through Telemedicine (TCHATT)

-Mental and Behavioral Health Roadmap and Toolkit for Schools
+Mental & Behavioral Health Roadmap & Toolkit for Schools

 SUMMARY – Academic goals are more difficult to achieve when the mental and behavioral health needs of students and staff are not addressed.
 This resource offers guidance to teachers and administrators for identifying the mental health needs of students and working with their parents and caregivers to help them find treatment.